-With numerous options available when structuring and preserving your assets, with our advice you can be confident of making the right decisions.
-To review your situation and discuss your options, please contact us for further information.
-Contact us today The content of this guide is for your general information and use only and is not intended to address your particular requirements.
+Term Assurance A life assurance policy that pays out a lump sum on the death of the life assured within the term of the plan.
+Terminal Illness Some life policies include this benefit free of charge, and this means the life insurance benefit will be paid early if you suffer a terminal illness.
+Total Permanent Disability Cover Also known as 'permanent health insurance' or 'income protection' and sometimes available as part of a life assurance policy, this pays out the benefit of a policy if you are unable to work due to illness or disability.
+Trusts Many insurance companies supply trust documents when arranging your policy.
+Placing your policy in an appropriate trust usually speeds up the payment of proceeds to your beneficiaries and may also assist with Inheritance Tax mitigation.
+Waiver of Premium If you are unable to work through illness or accident for a number of months, this option ensures that your cover continues without you having to pay the policy premiums.
+Whole-Of-Life Unlike term assurance, whole-oflife policies provide life assurance protection for the life of the assured individual(s).
+Cover may either be provided for a fixed sum assured on premium terms established at the outset or flexible terms which permit increases in cover once the policy is in force, within certain pre-set limits, to reflect changing personal circumstances.
+WE KNOW THAT YOU'RE BUSY, SO CHOOSE THE WAY THAT'S CONVENIENT FOR YOU With numerous options available when structuring and preserving your wealth, with our advice you can be confident of making the right decisions based on your financial and family situation to best meet your personal objectives.
+To review your situation and discuss your options, please contact us for further information - we look forward to hearing from you.
+The content of this guide is for your general information and use only and is not intended to address your particular requirements.
 The content should not be relied upon in its entirety and shall not be deemed to be, or constitute, advice.
 Although endeavours have been made to provide accurate and timely information, there can be no guarantee that such information is accurate as of the date it is received or that it will continue to be accurate in the future.
 No individual or company should act upon such information without receiving appropriate professional advice after a thorough examination of their particular situation.
 We cannot accept responsibility for any loss as a result of acts or omissions taken in respect of the content.
 Thresholds, percentage rates and tax legislation may change in subsequent Finance Acts.
-Levels and bases of, and reliefs from, taxation are subject to change and their value depends on the individual circumstances of the investor.
-The value of your investments can go down as well as up and you may get back less than you invested.
-All figures relate to the 2014/15 tax year, unless otherwise stated.
+Levels and bases of, and reliefs from, taxation are subject to change, and their value depends on the individual circumstances of the investor.
+The value of your investments can go down as well as up, and you may get back less than you invested.